Meta Ads that find new buyers — not just retarget the ones you already have.

 Madhukar — daily.
 On Custom engagements I sometimes bring in 1–2 vetted senior operators I have worked with for years.
 Zero juniors.
 Zero handoffs.

-Every engagement starts with the audit. live walkthrough across your Meta account, written 17-point plan, and a real number on what the leak is.
+Every engagement starts with the audit.
+Live walkthrough of your Meta Ads account, written 22-point plan, and a real number on what the leak is.
 If you sign on within 14 days, the $499 credits to month-1 of management.

-If your Facebook Ads aren't converting, your Instagram Ads cost-per-acquisition keeps climbing, or you can't tell what's incremental versus retargeting the cart-abandoners — start with the $499 Audit (combined Google + Meta audit available for $799).
+If your Facebook Ads aren't converting, your Instagram Ads cost-per-acquisition keeps climbing, or you can't tell what's incremental versus retargeting the cart-abandoners — start with the $499 Meta Ads Audit (or the $499 Google Ads Audit — both platforms audited together for $799).
 Or pair Meta with Google Ads management for ecommerce for unified cross-channel reporting.